virtual/100daysofcode/index.md

 - Drew 20 Parmigianos logo samples
 - Created typeface palette
 - Worked on menu layout - 14 x 11 and a Kid's menu
+- Worked through Illustrator project setting up the logo from a sketch using shapes and creating 3 versions (color, inverse, black) of the logo; exported to png

 ## 2018-04-14 Saturday